anegg0/doc.palm.readthedocs/docs/HowTo/Deploy-using-Hardhat.md

 ---
-Description: How to deploy a smart contract to the Palm network.
+Description: How to deploy a smart contract to the Palm network using Hardhat.
 ---

 # Deploy using Hardhat